 Concourse can by accessed via lifts located on the ground floor Entries B & C or via an external ramp located on the Blue side of the building close to Entry C.

 The venue Box Office is located at Entrance C on the ground floor and has a purpose built low level counter.
 A hearing assistance system is installed on box office counters marked with the international symbol of deafness or hard of hearing for customers with hearing difficulties.
-There is ample parking outside the entrance, including disabled parking spaces.
+There is ample parking outside the entrance, including accessible parking spaces.

 Please click here to view our Box Office opening times.
 You can find the timings for a specific show by visiting the relevant page on this website.

 There are three viewing platforms accessed via red concourse, two via green and three via blue - these are called Seating Bays.
 On most concerts one personal assistant/companion is permitted to sit in this area with the customer who requires the assistant/companion.
 On family shows we will try to accommodate more if we can within the available space.
 We also try to hold the closest possible regular seating to accommodate additional family members.
 Everyone who attends the show is required to purchase a ticket unless otherwise stated on the event.

 If you should have any queries please complete our Box Office enquiry form at the bottom of the page.

 We have three sets of accessible toilets on the ground level accessible to public (Entry B, C and D) plus 4 purpose built unisex facilities on concourse level - these are signed and directly accessed from concourse and are located 2 on Red concourse and 2 on Blue concourse.
 RADAR locks are used and a key can be obtained from various locations/staff around the venue including:- Information Kiosk on Green Concourse, Arena Club, Utilita Lounge & Entry B Reception.
 You can also ask any steward or cleaning staff who will be able to assist and direct you to the closest suitable toilet - keys are universal so if you have your own feel free to bring them with you.

 Assistive Listening Devices